 Bethany Kotlar, Associate Director

-Bethany coordinates the Center of Excellence in MCH, including the MHTF.
-She holds a masters in public health, specializing in global health and maternal and child health from Emory University.
+Bethany is the Associate Director of the Maternal Health Task Force and a doctoral student in Population Health Sciences in the Department of Social and Behavioral Sciences at Harvard T.H.
+Chan School of Public Health.
+She holds an MPH specializing in global health and maternal and child health from Emory University.
 While completing her MPH Bethany founded and directed Motherhood Beyond Bars, a nonprofit which provides pregnancy and childbirth education to incarcerated women in Georgia.
 Before joining Harvard, she served as the Health Educator and Project Manager of MotherToBaby Georgia, a regional pregnancy and breastfeeding exposure helpline.

 Sherine Andreine Powerful, Research Assistant

 Sherine Andreine Powerful, MPH, is a Doctor of Public Health candidate at the Harvard T.H.
 Chan School of Public Health.
 A Diasporic Jamaican, she received her Bachelor’s degree in Latin American and International Studies from Yale University and holds a Master of Public Health degree in Population and Family Health, with a concentration in Global Health, from the Columbia University Mailman School of Public Health.
 Her interests, centered around the English-speaking Caribbean, include feminist global health and development leadership; gender and sexual health, equity, and justice; and pleasure, healing, and liberation.

 Emily Gerson, Research Assistant